www.brinsea.com (use the coupon code FRESH for 10% off)

 Until the eggs are warmed, they won't start developing.
 It is recommended to let the eggs sit out for a few hours (up to 24 hours) to allow them to come to room temperature before putting them in the incubator.

 On the very first day of incubation, a line called the primitive streak appears.
 From these cells, the organs of the chick's body will begin to form.
-By the end of the first day, the head, eyes and nervous system have already started to form.
+By the end of the first day, the head, eyes and nervous system have already started to form, as has the vertebral column.

 Okay, the eggs are in the incubator!
 The temperature dropped a bit right after I put them in, but gradually climbed back to 99.5.
 Perfect.